openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

   The controller URL as set by the `tkn pac bootstrap` command while setting up the GitHub App or if Pipelines as code is installed

-  When using OpenShift Pipelines Operator then the operator sets the route created for the controller.
+  The OpenShift Pipelines Operator will automatically set the the route created for the controller.

-  This field is also used to detect the controller URL when using the `webhook add` commands.
+  This field is also used to detect the controller URL when using the `tkn pac webhook add` commands.

 * `provider`